edubart/nelua-lang/docs/pages/overview.md

 to get near C performance when coding in the C style, that is using type notations, manual memory management, pointers, records (structs).

 The semantics are not exactly as C semantics but close.
-There are modifications to minimize undefined behaviors (like initialize to zero by default) and other ones to keep Lua semantics (like integer division rounds towards minus infinity).
+There are slight differences to minimize undefined behaviors (like initialize to zero by default) and other ones to keep Lua semantics (like integer division rounds towards minus infinity).
 However there are ways to get C semantics for each case when needed.